School of Communication Sciences and Disorders (CSD)

 Original transcripts sent to WES from your home university must also be submitted.

-If English is not your first language and you have not completed a 4-year degree at an English language institution, you must provide evidence of English-language proficiency; the IELTS is required.
+If English is not your first language and you have not completed a 4-year degree at an English-language institution, you must provide evidence of English-language proficiency by achieving the minimum required scores, within the last 2 years, as outlined in the English-language Proficiency section.

 The top applicants will be invited to participate in an interview.
 The interview is for applicants to meet the Admissions Committee, learn more about the program and ask any questions they may have about coming to Western.
 This interview will make use of video conferencing software like Zoom.